 Gently add the base in four equal parts to the meringue.

 They won’t all come out pretty :-).
-Some look more like flowers.
+Some of the gluten free souffle look more like flowers.

-Now, it is time to make your own!
+Now, it is time to make your own gluten free souffle!

 (*Please note this post has affiliate links.
 Ordering through my site will not change the price you pay.
 A tiny commission will come to Fearless Dining to help offset the cost of running this blog.
 I truly appreciate the support.)